-Virtualisation technology is provided by the VMWare ESXi hypervisor operating system in a 4 node cluster connected at 10Gbps, managed by VMWare vCentre Server.
+Virtualisation technology is provided by the VMWare ESXi hypervisor operating system in a 4 node cluster, each connected at 160Gbps and managed by VMWare vCentre Server.
 This environment also has direct management of both the physical and virtual server environments including the Dell network infrastructure for Madeley Academy.

 Within the virtual environment, features such as High Availability (HA), Distributed Resource Scheduler (DRS) and VMotion are taken advantage of, providing automatic redundancy, failover and the ability to move live virtual servers between cluster nodes on the fly.

-The School has a significant Internet presence at Telford with a primary 100Mbps connection and a diverse secondary 10Mbps connection.
+The School has a significant Internet presence at Telford with a primary 1Gbps connection and a diverse secondary 1Gbps connection.
 Multiple dedicated web servers running Windows IIS, host all online content, including Thomas Telford School's Online Curriculum and web sites.
-Additionally, Madeley Academy and Bulwell Academy web sites are hosted within our data-centre.
+Additionally, Madeley Academy and Redhill Primary school's web sites are hosted within our datacentre.
 Historically our content has reached over a million students nationally, and over 1,000 schools have previously subscribed to our online content.
 All servers are managed and maintained by the Computer Services staff.

-A Unified Threat Management solution was installed in the spring of 2016 with the deployment of 2 Sophos UTM SG450 Appliances.
-Internet content filtering, Email Spam and malicious content filtering, corporate and guest WiFi networks and network firewall services are a selection of the services managed by these devices.
+A Sophos XGS Firewall solution was installed in the summer of 2022 with the deployment of 2 Sophos XGS450 Appliances.
+Internet content filtering, malicious content filtering and network firewall services are a selection of the services managed by these devices.
 Additionally, redundancy and failover of the schools 2 internet connections is also managed by these appliances, ensuring that the school does not experience any internet down time.This is complemented by Sophos Anti-virus products, which are installed site wide to provide the school with protection against virus infection and the installation of malware and spyware.

 Network maintenance and system monitoring is managed centrally.
 All PCs have remote management capability, which enables the system administrator to monitor, and if required, take control of any PC where a student may be having difficulties.

-For almost 2 decades, high specification Dell Precision Workstations have been the corner stone of IT in the classroom.
+For 2 decades, high specification Dell Workstations have been the corner stone of IT in the classroom.
 Offering extreme reliability and performance, these workstations provide a solid solution for computer provision throughout the school.Additionally, Dell is also the preferred provider for our Server and Storage solutions within the schools dedicated data centre environment.
-Dell PowerEdge servers provide the power and capacity to run all of the schools computerised systems and extensive virtual server estate.A Dell Compellent Storage Area Network (SAN) provides a reliable and scalable storage platform for the schools data storage requirements.
-Consisting of a dual controller primary SAN in the main data centre; a secondary SAN located elsewhere in the building provides direct replication of the primary SAN data in the event of disaster recovery.
+Dell PowerEdge servers provide the power and capacity to run all of the schools computerised systems and extensive virtual server estate.A Dell Compellent Storage Area Network (SAN) provides a reliable and scalable storage platform for the school's data storage requirements.

 All Information Technology support for both staff and students is managed via the Computer Services Department.
 Computer Services provide a ‘helpdesk’ facility, which is located centrally within the School.
 Students and staff can call at the helpdesk between 08:00 and 17:15 to receive help and support.